Welcome to First Children School!

 We have the best team available to educate and care for your child.
 And YOU are an important part of our team!

 We have an open door policy, so parents are always welcome to observe classes or therapies.
 We also provide informational and support services, like our free weekly sign language class.

-we have a full staff of nurses who are trained in the >tal care of students that have significant medical issues.
+We have a full staff of nurses who are trained in the care of students who have significant medical issues.

 We utilize music, pet, and horticultural therapies in our curriculum.

 Life Skills Instruction

 Our students learn to explore their environments.
 Field trips, community based instruction as well as interactive presentations help to broaden knowl-edge and generalize skills.

 We offer a wide range of school based clinical services.
 These include Physiatry, Neurodevelopmnental, Audiology/Speech/Feeding, Orthotic, and Rehabilitative.
 Parents are encouraged to participate.